johnridesabike/bikewalklife/posts/2021/01/one-lesson-from-the-pandemic-reforming-streets-requires-community-participation.md

 - COVID-19
 - The American Conservative
 - urbanism
+excerpt: >
+  When the pandemic stopped cars around the world, there was a lot of buzz about cities repurposing their empty streets.
+From California to Florida to France, you could see streets transformed into car-free parks or dining areas.
+It seemed like a silver lining to a terrible year.
+But the rest of the story wasn’t so simple.

 ---
 When the pandemic stopped cars around the world, there was a lot of buzz about cities repurposing their empty streets.
 From California to Florida to France, you could see streets transformed into car-free parks or dining areas.
 It seemed like a silver lining to a terrible year.
 But the rest of the story wasn’t so simple.